 At the November Councillor workshop, Council received an update on the next steps for Rear Access approvals in Dampier.
 The update outlined an approach that enables approvals to proceed, provided residents obtain the necessary permits and consider Aboriginal Heritage approvals and potential impacts.

 Noting these issues, Officers have conducted a review of the existing policy with a summary of proposed changes are outlined in the table below:

-TE-06 Crossovers and Rear Access Ways

-Item Reference Proposed Amendment Rationale

-Policy Template Update to new Policy template.
-Consistency

-5 1 across the

-organisation.

-Policy Name To include rear access ways as the policy also For transparency.

-includes these. r er aanopareneg.

-Section 1 - Include references to the specific updated For reference to

-Purpose crossover specifications. specifications.

-Section 2 - Added the below definition terms that were To inform the

-Definitions missing and are relevant to this policy and reader what terms

-Dominionio alphabetised. are defined as.

-1. Act

-2. City

-3. Owner

-4. Stormwater Management Infrastructure

-Section 3 - Policy 1.
-Made minor spelling and formatting For legibility and

-Statement · · · · 0,

-Statement updates. transparency.

-2. Added how the crossover subsidy is

-calculated and included in the fees and

-charges.

-3. Included post construction responsibilities.

-4. Included legislation details into the

-consequences clause. -
+TE-06 Crossovers and Rear Access Ways Item Reference Proposed Amendment Rationale Policy Template Update to new Policy template.
+Consistency across the organisation.
+Policy Name To include rear access ways as the policy also includes these.
+For transparency.
+Section 1 - Purpose Section 2 - Include references to the specific updated crossover specifications.
+Added the below definition terms that were For reference to specifications.
+To inform the Definitions missing and are relevant to this policy and alphabetised.
+1. Act 2.
+City 3.
+Owner 4.
+Stormwater Management Infrastructure reader what terms are defined as.
+Section 3 - Policy Statement Made minor spelling and formatting updates.
+Added how the crossover subsidy is calculated and included in the fees and charges.
+Included post construction responsibilities.
+Included legislation details into the consequences clause.
+For legibility and transparency.
 Section 3 - 1.
-1. Combined the crossover and rear access To be specific and
+Specifications and Design Combined the crossover and rear access ways sections and incorporated the general conditions.
+Replaced the generic reference to crossover specifications with specific reference to the new Crossover specification (CKS-300).
+Added reference to the Stormwater Design Specifications (CKS-500) for construction of rear access ways.
+To be specific and clear.

-Specifications and ways sections and incorporated the clear.

-Design general conditions.

-2. Replaced the generic reference to

-crossover specifications with specific

-reference to the new Crossover

-specification (CKS-300).

-3. Added reference to the Stormwater Design

-Specifications (CKS-500) for construction

-of rear access ways.

 Section 3 - 2.
-1. Extracted the requirements for crossover For clarity.

-Approval approval out of the general conditions and

-created specific section.
+Approval Extracted the requirements for crossover approval out of the general conditions and created specific section.
+For clarity.
 Section 3 - 3.
-1. Extracted the requirements for crossover For clarity

-Construction and rear access way construction out of

-the general conditions and created specific
+Construction Extracted the requirements for crossover and rear access way construction out of the general conditions and created specific section.
+For clarity

-section.

-2. Amended wording around responsible
+TE-06 Crossovers a TE-06 Crossovers and Rear Access Ways Item Reference Proposed Amendment Rationale 2.
+Amended wording around responsible people.

-people.

 Section 3 - 4.
-1. Extracted the requirements for crossover For clarity

-Inspections and rear access way inspections out of the

-general conditions and created specific

-section.

-2. Amended wording around responsible

-people.

-Section 3 - 5.
-1. Referenced the regulations that state the For transparency

-• . ,

 Inspections Extracted the requirements for crossover and rear access way inspections out of the general conditions and created specific section.
 Amended wording around responsible people.

-TE-06 Crossovers and Rear Access Ways Item Reference Proposed Amendment Rationale Added the process to which a subsidy is calculated and referenced the City's fees and charges.
+For clarity Section 3 - 5.
+Subsidy Referenced the regulations that state the City will offer a subsidy if criteria is met.
+Added the process to which a subsidy is calculated and referenced the City's fees and charges.
 Extracted the eligibility criteria and conditions to receive a subsidy out of general conditions.
-Section 3 - 6.
+For transparency Section 3 - 6.
 Post crossover construction responsibilities Outlined who is responsible for maintenance and reconstruction in certain circumstances post construction.
 To be explicit in responsibilities and minimise confusion.
 Section 3 - 7.
 Consequences and legislations Added reference to Local Government regulations 17-19 in relation to rear access ways.
 For reference.
 Section 4 - Related Documents Added references to Australian standards and City documents references through the policy.
 For reference.
 Section 5 - Policy Owner Changed Department from Technical Services to Asset Maintenance As per department structure.